yaranasserr/NeuroSafe-Drive-System/README.md

 ## Project Milestones

-- **BCI for Disabled Individuals**: Developed a BCI system for wheelchair control to enhance the mobility and independence of individuals with disabilities,Our BCI model for wheelchair control, with 5 classes (forward, backward, right, left, stop), achieved a classification accuracy of 92%.
+- **BCI for Disabled Individuals**: Developed a BCI system for wheelchair control to enhance the mobility and independence of individuals with disabilities.
 - **BCI for Mental Health Monitoring**: Expanded the use of BCI technology to monitor and assess mental health conditions.
 - **Integration of PPG Signals**: Incorporated PPG signals to monitor heart-related metrics and improve overall health monitoring.
-- **EEG and PPG for Stress Detection**: Combined EEG and PPG signals  with MultiModal deep learning model for accurate stress detection, achieving a classification accuracy of 99%.
+- **EEG and PPG for Stress Detection**: Combined EEG and PPG signals for accurate stress detection, achieving a classification accuracy of 99%.
 - **Sensor-Free System with rPPG**: Developed a sensor-free system relying on rPPG, using BCI as ground truth for automotive applications to enhance driver comfort.
+Our BCI model for wheelchair control, with 5 classes (forward, backward, right, left, stop), achieved a classification accuracy of 92%.

 ## Key Components